callum-babbs/F1_Webscraper/README.md

 A simple python project that scrapes race, team, and driver data from the Formula 1 website.

 ## Description
 This is a simple python project that scrapes data from various pages on the Formula 1 website.
 The data is parsed using the requests and bs4 python libraries.
 The data is taken from the website and stored in a dataframe using the pandas python library.
 These dataframes are then formatted and exported/written to several excel files created at runtime.
-Some example excel files are stored in the repo.
+A few example excel files are stored in the repo.

 ## Getting Started
 * Make sure that you have the latest version of python installed on your computer